Frequently Asked Questions

 Is Elite Thoroughbreds licensed to sell racehorse shares?

 Yes.
-Elite Thoroughbreds Pty Ltd is a lead regulator approved syndicator and promoter of Racing NSW and Racing Victoria Limited.
+Elite Thoroughbreds Pty Ltd is a lead regulator approved syndicator and promoter of Racing NSW.
 There are operators who utilize similar services in order to run a syndicate promotion, however such operators are NOT lead regulator approved, and are NOT bound by the rules and regulations that lead regulator approved operators are.
 Elite Thoroughbreds Pty Ltd is aligned with ASIC (Australian Securities Investments Commission), and is a holder of an AFSL (Australian Financial Services License) number 334 694.

 As a racehorse owner, what correspondence do I receive regarding my horse?